Bilal123345/Final-Report-/README.md

 # Final-Report-
 This report includes what ever I have learned about Datascience in one month and trust me the experience was amazing.
+This report includes Correlation Analysis , Bivariae Analysis,Heatmaps , Histograms, Bargraphs etc. dataset used by me:https://www.kaggle.com/datasets/fatihilhan/global-superstore-dataset?select=superstore.csv You just have to download it and work upon this awesome dataset.Its one of my favourite.